Danielle Page: International career

 In March 2015, Page received her Serbian citizenship in order to represent the Serbian national basketball team in the international competitions.
-She represented Serbian national basketball team at the EuroBasket 2015 in Budapest where they won the gold medal, and qualified for the 2016 Olympics, a first in the history of the Serbian team.
+She represented the Serbian national basketball team at the EuroBasket 2015 in Budapest where they won the gold medal, and qualified for the 2016 Olympics, a first in the history of the Serbian team.
 The team won the bronze medal in Rio.

 Post-career

 After retiring from professional basketball, Page was hired as an assistant coach for the University of Toledo women's basketball program.